yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

 ### Configuration and launch

-Multiple `ign-gazebo` executables are started on the same local area network, each with the `--distributed` flag set.
+Multiple `ign-gazebo` executables are started on the same local area network, each with the `--network-role` flag set.

 #### Command line options